Table of Contents:

 What are bulletproofs?

 In December 2017, the Stanford Applied Cryptography Group proposed this new concept, defining them as a novel zero-knowledge argument of knowledge that can prove that a secret lies within a given range.
-Bulletproofs are short, non-interactive zero-knowledge proofs that can convince a verifier that an encrypted value lies within a stated range without disclosing any information about the number.
+Bulletproofs are short, non-interactive zero-knowledge proofs that require no trusted setup.
+They can convince a verifier that an encrypted value lies within a stated range without disclosing any information about the number.

-Bulletproofs are a type of range proof that employs zero-knowledge proofing techniques similar to those seen in zkSNARKs and zkSTARKs.
+BPs are a type of range proof that employs zero-knowledge proofing techniques similar to those seen in zkSNARKs and zkSTARKs.
+They enable the prover to combine multiple range proofs for transactions with multiple outputs into a single, short proof.
 Like zkSTARKs, they do not require an initial trusted setup ceremony or procedure.
 Also, they are smaller than zkSTARKs and have significant efficiency and security.
-However, as stated in the academic paper, it takes longer to verify a bulletproof than a zkSNARK proof.
+However, as stated in the academic paper, BProofs take longer to be verified than a zkSNARK proof.

 How do bulletproofs work?

 As established earlier, bulletproofs are both secure and non-interactive, and they achieve this through a discrete logarithm problem and the Fiat-Shamir heuristic.
 A discrete logarithm problem is a type of one-way computation which makes it totally infeasible to compute an input given only the output.
-This makes bulletproofs unbreakable with limited computing power i.e., creates an infeasibility assumption.
+This makes this type of zero-knowledge proof unbreakable with limited computing power i.e., creates an infeasibility assumption.
 This last concept underlies the basis of much of modern cryptography.

 On the other side, the Fiat-Shamir heuristic takes an interactive zero-knowledge proof and creates a digital signature based on that proof.
 With the Fiat-Shamir heuristic, bulletproofs can power confidential transactions by becoming the digital signature of a previously established interactive proof of knowledge.
 The Fiat-Shamir heuristic also converts the interactive zero-knowledge proof to a non-interactive form.